Security Data Works

 Things I changed my mind on

-Three contradictions, with the evidence that forced the update.
+Two contradictions, with the evidence that forced the update.

 Twenty-two contradictions are tracked across the research portfolio.
-Three are surfaced here in full prose; two more in summary.
+Two are surfaced here in full prose; two more in summary.
 Each one is a place where a recommendation got revised because a specific person's specific argument wouldn't fit the prior frame.

 ClickHouse is cheap.
 ClickHouse is expensive.
 The baseline determines which.